spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

-"this", in essence, is all there is to the "mind body connection." it's paying attention to your body, how it feels, and having thoughts about those feelings. while meditation looks more like a "mind mind" connection (well, eventually it's a mind-nothing connection, then a "nothing-nothing" connection, but let's not get ahead of ourselves), cultivating a decent connection between your mind and your body serves as a good springboard for the other kinds of sensations that you'll be feeling over the course of a meditation practice.
+"this", in essence, is all there is to the "mind body connection." it's paying attention to your body, how it feels, and having thoughts about those feelings. while meditation looks more like a "mind mind" connection[^2], cultivating a decent connection between your mind and your body serves as a good springboard for the other kinds of sensations that you'll be feeling over the course of a meditation practice.